 MT4 actually gained a significant advantage, as it was one of the first made generally available when online retail trading started to become popular.
-Other features that have made MT4 the most popular trading platform include:
+Other features that have made MT4 the most popular trading platform include the following:

 - It’s got lots of additional features – The huge number of extra features was possibly one of the main reasons MT4 became so popular when it was first introduced in 2005.
-These included multiple charts set up, a navigator window, an indicators window, the Pepperstone market terminal, the market watch window, more than 80 pre-installed indicators, the ability to support automated trading.
-Most of these features are now pretty much standard, whatever the trading platform, but way back then the were revolutionary.
-And certainly lifted MT4 way above the competition.
-Even more amazing was the fact that Metatrader didn’t stop there, and has been adding features on a regular basis.
-These include a signals section, a news section, one-click trading and a number of additional trading instruments.
-Some of our top rated brokers like XM or Xtrade offer MT4 as trading platform too.
+These included multiple charts set-up, a navigator window, an indicators window, the Pepperstone market terminal, the market watch window, more than 80 pre-installed indicators, and the ability to support automated trading.
+Most of these features are now pretty much standard whatever the trading platform, but way back then the were revolutionary, and certainly lifted MT4 way above the competition.
+Even more amazing was the fact that MetaTrader didn’t stop there, and has been adding features on a regular basis.
+These include a signals section, a news section, one-click trading, and a number of additional trading instruments.
+Some of our top-rated brokers like XM Group or Trade.com offer MT4 as a trading platform too.

-- User-friendly – A simple trading platform is vital.
-The main aim for any trader is to beat the market and make a profit.
-Trying to figure out how to use a trading platform is only going to complicate matters.
+- It’s user-friendly – A simple trading platform is vital.
+The main aim for any trader is to beat the market and make a profit, and trying to figure out how to use a trading platform is only going to delay matters.
 MT4 is full of useful indicators and features, but is really easy to navigate.
 Symbols and rates are on the left, while charts are on the right, and indicators and other features are at the top of the platform window.
-Being able to trade with just one-click, and the ease with which MT4 can be customised has made trading even easier.
+Being able to trade with just one click, and the ease with which MT4 can be customised, has made trading even easier.

-Now that we’ve covered the important aspects of trading platforms, time to move onto another really important feature to consider when picking the best forex broker, the quality of customer service provided.
+Now that we’ve covered the important aspects of trading platforms, it’s time to move onto another really important feature to consider when picking the best Forex broker, and that’s the quality of customer service provided.